beancount/fava/fava/help/options.md

 The default interval that charts and the account reports by interval use.
 The possible options are `day`, `week`, `month`, `quarter`, and `year`.

 ---

-## `charts`

-Default: `true`

-Set this to `false` to hide the charts.
-In any case, they can be hidden/shown using the "Toggle Charts" button.

----